pyinat/pyinaturalist/CONTRIBUTING.md

 ## Contribution Guidelines

 ### AI Policy
-AI-assisted contributions are acceptable if:
+AI-assisted contributions may be accepted if:
 * Contents are fully **reviewed, tested, and understood by a human**
 * Any user-facing documentation is human-written (excluding minor edits/docstring boilerplate)
 * You are a user of this project, or of iNaturalist, or are otherwise involved in biodiversity data and citized science
+* You comment in a new or existing issue to discuss *before* submitting a PR

 The general principle is that low-effort, fully automated contributions add a maintenance burden for me (a limited and squishy mortal being) that is out of proportion with the utility these PRs provide,